profi200/open_agb_firm/README.md

 open_gba_firm is a complete and better alternative to GBA VC injects, allowing for:
 * Launching GBA files directly from the SD card
 * Writing save files directly to the SD card
-* Automatic save file configuration using an included database
+* Automatic save type configuration using an included database
 * Screenshots via pressing SELECT+Y
 * User configuration, such as gamma settings
 * And more to come!